MICA Study Abroad Quick Facts for Parents

 We are delighted that your student has chosen to study abroad!
 As your student prepares to embark on the enriching experience of living and studying abroad, we wish to share thoughts on the overseas study experience and suggestions on how you might support and encourage your student while abroad.
 Although your student is an adult, we recommend that, prior to departure, you discuss communication, finances, and safety, as these are the areas that are often of most concern to families.

-(Note that this letter focuses on overseas study and uses the term "study abroad" throughout, but we are also addressing it to those of you whose students are participating in MICA's domestic [U.S.] exchange programs, similarly administered through the International Affairs office.)
+(Note: this information focuses on overseas study and uses the term "study abroad" throughout, but it is also intended for students participating in MICA's domestic [U.S.] exchange programs, similarly administered through the International Education office.)

 Costs and Financial Aid

 Students on all semester abroad programs pay MICA tuition (without fees) directly to MICA and will pay no tuition at the host school.
 Students are responsible for all other expenses (e.g., travel, housing, meals, health insurance, studio fees, and personal expenses), some of which may be required and billed by the host program.
 Costs of living vary depending upon where your student wishes to study.
 We talk about financial planning, external scholarships, and budgeting during required group and individual advising sessions, and pre-departure orientation.

 MICA students with MICA scholarships or financial aid will be able to use their award (except work-study) for their MICA abroad program.
 Financial aid awards will not be increased to cover any additional cost of transportation to and from the host program and students need to be able to support this cost as well as those of the living, educational, and miscellaneous expenses described above.